AshleighAdams/Swis/README.md

  - indirection sizes are, if implicit, always the size of a pointer (32 bits), and if explicit, the size specified in bits in the form of `ptr8 [...]` as opposed to `byte ptr [...]`;
  - directives do not use a `.data` or `.text` segment;
- - the type an instruction operates on is specified after, i.e. `subu` as opposed to `isub`;
+ - the type an instruction operates on is specified after, i.e. `addf` as opposed to `fadd`;
  - there is no need for load effective address, as `lea eax, [ebx + ecx]` is equivalent to `mov eax, ebx + ecx`; and
  - placeholders (labels) are explicitly referenced by prefixing them with `$` (e.g. `mov sp, $stack`).